Ed-von-Schleck/cbob/README.md

 * Automatic header dependency tracking: You don't need to declare your `include`s somewhere, *cbob* gets it right.
 DRY, you know.
 * Precompiled headers: By default, *cbob* precompiles your headers (and uses them) transparently.
 * Target dependencies: You can make a target dependend on other targets.
 When building a target, *cbob* first makes sure its dependencies are up to date.
 For example, you can make a *virtual* `all` target that depends on all other targets (which can have dependencies as well).
+* Sub-projects: Let *cbob* handle projects in subdirectories (think of git submodules, and stuff like pre-checks as *cbob*-projects, hosted on github, as easily re-usable recipies).

 Planned Features
 ----------------